 This couple had a high income for sure, but their net worth was so low it actually shocked me.
 How can you calculate your own net worth?
 For the most part, figuring out your net worth involves taking all the assets you own and subtracting your liabilities.
 Whatever is left over is your net worth, which is an excellent measure of your actual wealth.

 Crazy enough, this couple actually had a negative net worth when you subtract all the debt they had from the assets they had.
-You can watch my video on this couple here, but you probably got the gist of it already.
+You can watch my video on this couple here, but you probably have the gist of it already.
 This couple was definitely “rich” based on their income alone, but they were not wealthy at all.
 In fact, they had almost nothing to show for their incomes at all — at least, nothing but a mountain of debt and a pile of “stuff.”

 Of course, this couple is not an anomaly at all.
 In fact, plenty of “rich” people have blown through their incomes with nothing to show for it in the end.